dfosco/danielfos.co/navigations.md

 They do offer curated sub-categories, like the one above on Design, but there's no way to see a full list the titles within.

 Any product list inside only go as far as *100* titles, organized by "All-time Best Sellers" or Alphabetic order.
 Funniest thing?
-When organized A-Z, the list ends at the letter "A".
+When organized A-Z, the list caps at the letter "A".

 ![No longer browsing the iBook Store](http://i.imgur.com/7IEuTby.png)